AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 ## 🛠️ Chosen Stack & Architecture

 **Entry point:** PHP — what most people can run immediately on any server.
-**Future:** Python 3.x — separate domain, separate phase, no fixed date.
+**Future:** Go 3.x — separate domain, separate phase, no fixed date.

 **All code is procedural.
 No OOP.
 This is a conscious decision.**